louismullie/temp-data/markdown_final/c1cae2a8-74c1-edd6-2e9c-c5b911cef3fa.md

 Introduction

 Restless legs syndrome (RLS), with prevalence ranging from 2% to 15% in the general population, is a common disorder associated with many medical conditions and medications.
-Some second-generation antipsychotics such as risperidone,olanzapineand quetiapinehave been reported to cause secondary RLS, whereas others have been reported to help it.However, no cases of RLS induced by ziprasidone were found on MEDLINE or EMBASE searches done on 25 March 2018.
+Some second-generation antipsychotics such as risperidone, olanzapineand quetiapinehave been reported to cause secondary RLS, whereas others have been reported to help it.
+However, no cases of RLS induced by ziprasidone were found on MEDLINE or EMBASE searches done on 25 March 2018.
 We report a case of RLS possibly induced by ziprasidone.

 ---